-The DPT program will be evaluated for full-accreditation status in the second year of the first cohort (2024).
-Accreditation is anticipated to be received prior to graduation of the first cohort which will be December 2024.
+The DPT program will be evaluated for Initial Accreditation status in the second year of the first cohort (2024).
+Notification regarding Initial Accreditation is anticipated to be received prior to graduation of the first cohort which will be December 2024.
 Based on Rule 7.2 (see below), graduates of the first cohort will be able to take the National Physical Therapy Examination (NPTE) as early as January 2025.

 Complaints to the Commission on Accreditation of Physical Therapy Education